switchupcb/disgo/README.md

 You create a **Client** that calls for **Resources** using **Requests** and that handles **Events** using **Sessions**.

+### Flags

+A flag is a [flag](https://discord.com/developers/docs/resources/application#application-object-application-flags), [type](https://discord.com/developers/docs/resources/channel#embed-object-embed-types), [key](https://discord.com/developers/docs/resources/audit-log#audit-log-change-object-audit-log-change-key), [level](https://discord.com/developers/docs/resources/guild#guild-object-verification-level) or any other option that Discord provides.
+All flags are denoted by `Flag` in disgo: For example, `disgo.FlagUserSTAFF`, `disgo.FlagLevelVerificationHIGH`, `disgo.FlagTierPremiumNONE`, etc.

 ### Caching

 Read [What is a Cache](contribution/concepts/CACHE.md) for a simple yet full understanding of the Disgo Cache.
 The [Disgo Cache](contribution/concepts/CACHE.md#the-disgo-cache) is **optional**.
 The **cache interface** allows you to replace the built-in cache with another store _(such as Redis or Memcached)_ and/or provide your own method of caching data.

 ### Sharding

-Read [What is a Discord Shard](contributing/concepts/SHARD.md) for a simple yet full understanding of sharding on Discord.
+Read [What is a Discord Shard](contribution/concepts/SHARD.md) for a simple yet full understanding of sharding on Discord.
 Using the [Shard Manager](contribution/concepts/SHARD.md#the-shard-manager) is **optional**.
 You can manually implement a shard manager through the `disgo.Client.Sessions` array.

 ## Examples